-A senior associate practicing out of Murphy Pearson’s San Francisco office, Alston represents businesses and individuals in all phases of business and civil litigation, with particular focus on matters related to business law, professional liability, and insurance defense.
+A Director practicing out of Murphy Pearson’s San Francisco office, Alston represents businesses and individuals in all phases of business and civil litigation, with particular focus on matters related to business law, professional liability, and insurance defense.

 Alston’s litigation background includes work on a wide range of matter types, including construction defect; trade secret, trademark and copyright disputes; class actions; product liability; toxic tort; privacy; personal injury; insurance defense; and bad faith insurance claims.
 He has also helped to defend clients related to federal government (DOJ and BSEE) subpoenas for possible regulatory and criminal violations.
 He has assisted with internal corporate investigations, which included corporate interviews with employees for governmental compliance.